Can I take a year out and hold my place?

-- Do NOT accept the offer in the manner shown on the Offer
+- Do NOT accept the offer via CAO.

 - Apply for a deferral using this form, setting out the reason(s) for the request.

 - The request must be received by UCD Registry Admissions no later than 5 pm on the day before the reply date shown on the offer notice.
-NB: for your security, requests will only be accepted from the applicant, with the correct CAO number and if they are from the email address on file from CAO.
+Requests will only be accepted from the applicant, with the correct CAO number and if they are from the email address on file from CAO.

 - The request must include your name, CAO application number and course code.